SHAREHOLDER ALERT: Levi & Korsinsky Notifies Evolution AB (Publ)(EVVTY) Investors Of A Class Action Lawsuit And Upcoming Deadline

-(MENAFN- PR Newswire) NEW YORK, Feb.
-6, 2024 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Evolution AB (publ) ("Evolution AB" or the "Company") (OTC Other: EVVTY) of a class action securities lawsuit.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Feb.
+08, 2024 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Evolution AB (publ) ("Evolution AB" or the "Company") (OTC Other: EVVTY) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Evolution AB investors who were adversely affected by alleged securities fraud.
 This lawsuit is on behalf of investors who purchased American Depositary Shares of Evolution AB between February 14, 2019 and October 25, 2023, both dates inclusive.
 Follow the link below to get more information and be contacted by a member of our team: